 1) clickable and non-clickable elements must be different.
 You can highlight them with color, font, size.
 The users should immediately see which buttons they can press and go somewhere, and which are provided just for information.

-2) highlight with color or style the section of the menu in which the user is currently located.
+2) use color or style to highlight the section of the menu in which the user is currently located.

 8. Be attractive.